-If you’ve been charged with domestic violence, you may be worried about what’s at stake and what happens next.
+If you’ve been charged with domestic violence, we urge you to call a California domestic violence lawyer in SF at The Morales Law Firm for assistance.
+You may be worried about what’s at stake and what happens next.
 A conviction carries significant consequences, including potential jail time, fines, mandatory participation in educational/rehabilitative programs, loss of child custody, loss of gun ownership rights, and social stigma.
 Indeed, even if you are not convicted, accusations of domestic violence can ruin your reputation and perhaps even cost you your job.

 Domestic violence includes threats as well as actions

 Physically harming an intimate partner or family member is well understood to qualify as domestic violence.
 But it is important to know that threatening violence also qualifies as a crime under most statutes.
 In some jurisdictions, it is also considered domestic violence when the perpetrator makes non-violent physical contact with the victim in a manner that is understood to be provocative or offensive.
 In short, bruises and cuts are not the baseline of what constitutes domestic violence.
 The definition is much broader.

 Inflicting or threatening violence against someone would normally be classified as “battery” (or assault and battery, depending on where you live).
 Domestic violence involves those elements, but it is its own class of crime because it involves violence in the context of intimate relationships.

 Which relationships qualify?
 It’s important not to make any assumptions about your specific situation before you’ve connected with an experienced domestic violence lawyer.
 Exceptions to general rules may apply in your situation.
 With that said, in many cases, domestic violence is considered violence between the perpetrator and: